apiato/documentation/docs/getting-started/responses.md

 If no `$resourceKey` is defined at the `Model`, the `ShortClassName` is used as key.
 For example, the `ShortClassName` of the `App\Containers\User\Models\User::class` is `User`.

-#### For DataArraySerializer. {#resource-keys-for-data-array-serializer}

-By default, the `object` keyword is used as a resource key for each response, and it's set manually in each transformer, *to be automated later*.

 ### Error Responses formats {#error-response-formats}

-Visit each feature, example the Authentication and there you will see how an unauthenticated response looks like, same for Authorization, Validation and so on.
+Visit each feature, e.g. the Authentication and there you will see how an unauthenticated response looks like, same for Authorization, Validation and so on.

 ## Building a Responses from the Controller: {#building-response-from-controller}